 I'm located on the rugged northern California coast, about five hours drive from San Francisco.

-San Francisco: October 15, and almost every month
+San Francisco/Oakland: July 9, and almost every month

 Quality matters more than quantity.
 If I accept, it means that you've caught my attention somehow; quality work, a strong presence, creativity, a well-written profile, or maybe we've already worked together or otherwise met.
 The chances are better if you message first and tell me why you're interested.